 - helps your charity’s primary purpose, a college selling students text books or a museum running a cafe for visitors

 You may have to pay tax on the profits from trading that has nothing to do with your primary purpose.
 However, if your turnover from this type of trading is below the small trading tax exemption limit, you do not need to pay tax.

-A university rents student accommodation to the general public during the summer break.
+An example of this is when a university rents student accommodation to the general public during the summer break.
 The university may pay tax on profits from the rent because its primary purpose is to educate.

 Workers who benefit